bgorman87/PDF-Flow/README.md

 <details>
   <summary>Will this be available for Linux</summary>
-      A: Currently have updating for cross compatability on my list of things to do.
+      A: Currently have updating for cross compatibility on my list of things to do.
 Majority of this was created in Linux so not much to change.
 Should be available soon.
 </details>

 ## Contact/Bugs

+For any bugs please [check for relevant issues](https://github.com/bgorman87/PDF-Flow/issues) and if none apply then please [open a new issue](https://github.com/bgorman87/PDF-Flow/issues/new).

-For any questions/comments/bugs please reach out through e-mail at [brandon@godevservices.com](mailto:brandon@godevservices.com) or directly through github.
+For general comments/questions you can reach out directly through github or through e-mail at [brandon@godevservices.com](mailto:brandon@godevservices.com).

 ## Contribution